Product Disclosures

 Disclosure Required of Retail Sellers Under California Civil Code Sec.
 1714.43

-Cigna Home Delivery Pharmacy does not make efforts to identify or eradicate human trafficking from its direct supply chains for tangible goods that it offers for sale.
+Cigna Healthcare Home Delivery Pharmacy does not make efforts to identify or eradicate human trafficking from its direct supply chains for tangible goods that it offers for sale.

 Surprise Billing